Guide to Add-On Certificates of Deposit

 Guaranteed Return

-An add-on CD can offer a guaranteed return but it might not match the return you could by investing your money elsewhere.
-Trading stocks, exchange-traded funds (ETFs), or IPOs, for example, could yield a better return on your money if you’re comfortable taking more risk.
+An add-on CD can offer a guaranteed return but it might not match the return you could get by investing your money elsewhere.
+Trading stocks, exchange-traded funds (ETFs), or IPOs, for example, could yield a better return on your money but there’s risk involved — you could also lose your money.

 The Takeaway

 Add-on CD accounts can help you reach your savings goals while offering more flexibility than other CDs.
 Before opening an add-on CD, it’s helpful to shop around to see which banks or credit unions offer them and how much interest you might be able to earn.
-Check into the minimum deposit required, different term lengths, and current interest rates to find the best match for your needs and financial goals.
+You may also want to compare rates to what you could earn in a high-yield savings account (which offers even more flexibility).
+Also check into the minimum deposit required and different term lengths to find the best match for your needs and financial goals.

 FAQ